331st Air Expeditionary Group: Very heavy bomber operations

-Redesignated 331st Bombardment Group (Very Heavy).
-Activated on 12 July 1944 at Dalhart AAFld, Texas.
-Assigned to Second Air Force.
-Trained for combat with B-29B's initially at Dalhart, then to McCook AAFld, Nebraska.
+It was redesignated the 331st Bombardment Group, Very Heavy and activated on 12 July 1944 at Dalhart Army Air Field, Texas and assigned to Second Air Force.
+It trained for combat with B-29B's initially at Dalhart, then at McCook Army Air Field, Nebraska.

 The 331st was assigned the B-29B model.
-This model was built at Bell-Atlanta.
+This model was built by Bell Aircraft's Atlanta plant.
 The B-29B was a limited production aircraft, built solely by Bell-Atlanta.
 It had all but the tail defensive armament removed, since experience had shown that by 1944 the only significant Japanese fighter attacks were coming from the rear.
 The tail gun was aimed and fired automatically by the new AN/APG-15B radar fire control system that detected the approaching enemy plane and made all the necessary calculations.
 The elimination of the turrets and the associated General Electric computerized gun system increased the top speed of the Superfortress to 364 mph at 25,000 feet and made the B-29B suitable for fast, unescorted hit-and-run bombing raids and photographic missions.

-Moved to Northwest Field, Guam, April–June 1945, and assigned to the 315th Bomb Wing, Twentieth Air Force.
-Bombed Japanese-held Truk late in June 1945.
-Flew first mission against the Japanese home islands on 9 July 1945 and afterward operated principally against the enemy's petroleum industry on Honshū.
+It moved to Northwest Field, Guam, April–June 1945, and was assigned to the 315th Bombardment Wing of Twentieth Air Force.
+It bombed Japanese-held Truk late in June 1945.
+It flew its first mission against the Japanese home islands on 9 July 1945 and afterward operated principally against the enemy's petroleum industry on Honshū.
 Despite the hazards of bad weather, fighter attacks, and heavy flak, the 331st bombed the coal liquefaction plant at Ube, the Mitsubishi-Hayama petroleum complex at Kawasaki, and the oil refinery and storage facilities at Shimotsu, in July and August 1945, and received a Distinguished Unit Citation for the missions.

 After the war the group dropped food and supplies to Allied prisoners of war in Japan.
-Inactivated on Guam on 15 April 1946.
+It was inactivated on Guam on 15 April 1946.

 Hurricane Ike (2008)

-The unit was reactivated at Randolph AFB, Texas, in 2008 as the 331st Air Expeditionary Group, a special unit formed to support Hurricane Ike relief efforts.
+The unit was reactivated at Randolph Air Force Base, Texas, in 2008 as the 331st Air Expeditionary Group, a special unit formed to support Hurricane Ike relief efforts.
 Units and personnel assigned to the 331st came from both the active and reserve components of the Air Force and Navy.